Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 The ROI Math: Quantifying Predictive Capacity Planning

-The business case for ML-powered capacity planning rests on four measurable outcomes.
+The business case for ML-powered AI capacity planning rests on four measurable outcomes.

 SLA adherence under stress.
 Dynamic rerouting and real-time carrier rebalancing protect on-time delivery rates during volume surges.
 Instead of the typical 15–25% SLA degradation during peak, governed optimization systems maintain performance consistency because they adapt continuously rather than relying on a static plan.